lazrichardson/MOOC-Portfolio/README.md

 # datascience
-Portfolio from Coursera JHU datascience class
+Portfolio from various datascience courses I've taken on Coursera